 Here’s what Hitchcock & Johnson had to say about it.

 Corsica semi-tropical?
-The projections between the balconies isolate the separate studio apartments.
-More of the usual.
-The stairs go up to the first floor.
-The windows let people see what is outside. etc. etc.
+Hitch’s illuminating text tells us the projections between the balconies isolate the separate studio apartments.
+What next?
+Stairs that go up to the first floor, windows that let people see what’s outside?

 Notice how the dining room has only that end window for joy whilst the tiny windows (one per apartment above!) face the main view?
 This is curious.
 It’s not something an architect do today.
 Those projections between the balconies happen to have toilets and basins and I’m assuming there’s plumbing (but where?)
 The building has one bathtub.